 This great saint has had a profound influence on the Carmelite Order and on the Church as a whole.
-In a General Audience address on St. Teresa of Avila, Pope Emeritus Benedict XVI tells us:
+In a, Pope Emeritus Benedict XVI tells us:

 “It is far from easy to sum up in a few words Teresa’s profound and articulate spirituality.
 I would like to mention a few essential points.
 In the first place St. Teresa proposes the evangelical virtues as the basis of all Christian and human life and in particular, detachment from possessions, that is, evangelical poverty, and this concerns all of us; love for one another as an essential element of community and social life; humility as love for the truth; determination as a fruit of Christian daring; theological hope, which she describes as the thirst for living water.
 Then we should not forget the human virtues: affability, truthfulness, modesty, courtesy, cheerfulness, culture.

 “Secondly, St. Teresa proposes a profound harmony with the great biblical figures and eager listening to the word of God.
 She feels above all closely in tune with the Bride in the Song of Songs and with the Apostle Paul, as well as with Christ in the Passion and with Jesus in the Eucharist.